Related products

 14.0 mm oval lower plate, straight 9.0 mm serrated upper jaw, 4" (10.0 cm)Ehrhardt Lid Forceps are a tool used to expose the upper fornix of the eye.
 The forceps are commonly used to doubly evert the upper lid to gain more access to the upper fornix for examination or to retrieve foreign bodies.
 The forceps feature a serrated upper jaw designed to give a sure grip of lid tissue.

-Castroviejo Suture Forceps
+Castroviejo Titanium Suture Forceps

 SKU:

-w/ platform, 1x2 teeth, 4-1/4" (11.0 cm)Castroviejo Suturing Forceps are a multipurpose tool for a variety of ophthalmologic procedures.
+4-1/4" (11.0 cm)Â Castroviejo Titanium Suturing Forceps are a multipurpose tool for a variety of ophthalmologic procedures.
 The heavy set teeth ensure the firm grasp of tissue or suturing equipment without slippage, while the slightly extended length aids in accessing difficult areas.
 The forceps are available with a tying platform, designed to grasp both the tissue and suturing equipment without changing instruments.
-Four different tooth sizes are available depending on surgical preference.
+Three different tooth sizes are available depending on surgical preference.
+Forceps manufactured with a lightweight, titanium alloy body offer advantages for procedures that require delicate precision.
+They possess greater strength and durability than stainless steel and superior resistance to corrosion, staining and pitting.
+Titanium forceps are almost half the weight of stainless steel, offering a more tactile feel with minimal fatigue.
+Finally, blue-colored tint reduces glare and the non-magnetic material resists static buildup.

 Castroviejo Suture Forceps – Bayonet